Everything to do with the CLI

 before executing to include all dependencies required.

-using the inputs.yaml
+inputs.yaml

 file to populate data is not flexible enough, run